rickyjames1750/Rubae/README.md

 # Rubae
-A new era of human governance for the greater good of humanity.
+A new era of autonomous anonimity blockchain peer-to-peer human governance for the greater good of humanity.
 A Better World, Better Humans

-Codename: Project CaliforniaX
+Codename: Project CaliforniaDesertCityOasis